es-socrates/getty/README.md

 3. Run this command to install the dependencies: **npm install**
 4. Rename the file **.env.example to .env**
 5. Edit **.env** file, then replace the three (3) xxx's with your **AR (Arweave)** wallet address on Odysee.
 And replace the other (3) xxx's with the **ClaimID** of your livestream on Odysee.
+6. Run the **npm run build** command to build the app.
-6. Save the changes and then run **npm start**.
+7. Then run **npm start**.
-7. The server will run the app with the address http://localhost:3000.
+8. The server will run the app with the address http://localhost:3000.
+9. Open Getty in your web browser and configure your widgets.

 ### If you'd like to learn more about creating and setting up a wallet on Odysee, [visit the documentation](https://help.odysee.tv/category-monetization/).